How to make and accept invitations in English.

 Speaking Tip

-It's important to be polite when you decline an invitation.
-We normally give a reason why we can't do something and either apologise, or use words like "actually" or "really".
+It’s important to be polite when you decline an invitation.
+We normally give a reason why we can’t do something and say we’re sorry that we can’t accept the invitation.